 - Get them in the right mindset: Before starting rehearsal, do some sort of ritual to get everyone into the "mood" to practice seriously.
 This could mean a minute of quiet time, a breathing or speech exercise, or coming up with a collective goal for that day's rehearsal.

 - Be specific: Don't expect your actors to know exactly what you mean when you say, "Try to look relaxed," or "Speak to the back row."
 Instead, describe what a relaxed actor looks like, and demonstrate the volume you're looking for.

 - Use tape!
 It's not easy for kids to remember just where to stand, so make it easy by using color-coded tape for each child, placing an "X" at exactly the spot where he or she should be on the stage.

 - Minimize distractions: Make sure no one brings any non-play-related items to rehearsal, and try to minimize interruptions by hanging a "Do Not Disturb" sign on the rehearsal-room door.

 - Have an assistant: If at all possible, arrange to have a second adult around during both rehearsals and the big show.
 Off-stage actors will need supervision and assistance while you're directing, offering cues and setting up the music.

 Even with all this, and even in professional adult productions, mistakes will happen, problems will come up and some rehearsals will go poorly.
 It's the way it goes in the theater, and it goes double when your actors are still drinking milk with lunch.
 In the end, your biggest ally in producing a children's play is going to be your patience -- and your sense of humor.
 The show will go on.
 The kids will have fun.
 The parents will applaud like they just watched "The Producers," with the original cast, on Broadway.

-For more information on kids' theater, including specific drama lesson plans and script ideas, check out the links on the next page.
+For more information on kids' theater, including specific drama lesson plans and script ideas, check out the links below.